 What if you have one of these incidents happen?
 Generally, the program attempts to provide a path back for the resident, as I said before, through corrective action plans and some coaching programs.
 If the resident cannot fix the problem through a corrective action plan, the program will often make the resident sign what’s called the Last Chance Agreement.

-The Last Chance Agreement lays out all the things the resident needs to do to stay in the program.
+The Last Chance Agreement outlines all the things the resident needs to do to stay in the program.
 Then, if they were to violate that last-chance agreement, that would be it.
 The medical residency removes them from the program.
 However, can a resident appeal a program dismissal?
 If there were a removal that would happen, there would be an appeal process.
 Sometimes it’s very short, like 48 to 72 hours, which could require the resident to appeal or lose those rights.

 Appeal Process After You Are Terminated

 Then, if you appeal, you will usually go in front of a committee that determines your fate.

 It’s undoubtedly difficult if you get removed from a training program because you don’t want to give up on becoming a practicing physician.
-And so, trying to find a new program that’s going to let you in can be difficult.
+And so trying to find a new program that will let you in can be difficult.
 But as I said before, just because you’re a professional doesn’t mean you don’t have everyday problems like everybody else.

 That’s a little primer on whether the medical residency can fire you from the program.